 MONO NO AWARE is proud to offer filmmaking workshops in Brooklyn, NY.
 Workshops are limited to 12 persons or less, providing an intimate hands-on learning experience.
 Instructors are locally-based, practicing filmmakers and artists looking to share their years of knowledge and experience.
 Workshop materials; film stock, film processing, access to cameras, editing equipment, HD video transfer of finished work and online hosting of your finished film are all inclusive.
 At the end of each workshop there is a FREE public screening open to you and your friends.
 Each session, MONO NO AWARE partners with local and international film festivals to offer entry waivers to all our participants.
 To assist you in entering your work, MONO NO AWARE will host your finished film on our Vimeo+ channel.

-Please read workshop policies list below before registering.
+Please read our list of workshop policies below before registering.